-Of all the representatives that came to my high school to generate interest in employment in their fields or companies, none were funeral directors.
-Professionals from financial services, law enforcement, fire/EMS, engineering, the medical and legal fields and members of the Armed Forces all recruit high school students on a regular basis.
-Funeral home owners and preneed professionals also have the opportunity to spark interest in our field by promoting what you do in high schools, area colleges and youth organizations.
+It's common for professionals from financial services, law enforcement, fire/EMS, engineering, the medical and legal fields and members of the Armed Forces to recruit high school students on a regular basis.
+Funeral home owners and preneed professionals also have the opportunity to spark interest in the field by promoting what they do in high schools, area colleges and youth organizations.

-If we do not cultivate interest in funeral service as a career, the profession will find itself lacking committed, qualified candidates who can help promote the value of funeral service.
+As the process for hiring young professionals becomes increasingly competitive, funeral professionals need to cultivate interest in funeral service as a career to find committed, qualified candidates who can help promote the value of funeral service.
 Here are a few suggestions that can help your firm, your community and the profession long into the future:

 Take advantage of opportunities to talk about your passion, the history of funeral service and the path to becoming a funeral professional.
 Work with mortuary schools to obtain literature and information about programs and financial aid opportunities and share those at career days.